Updated September 10, 2015

 Counseling and Medical Referrals

-On its website, Alverno College (WI) offers a City of Milwaukee Health Department brochure on domestic violence that recommends Planned Parenthood of Wisconsin for medical assistance.
+On its website, Alverno College (WI) offers a City of Milwaukee Health Department brochure2 on domestic violence that recommends Planned Parenthood of Wisconsin for medical assistance.
 The web link indicates that the brochure may have been posted by the College’s human resources department.

-The Boston College Law School (MA) website includes the booklet, Consent to Medical Treatment by Minors in Massachusetts: A Guide for Practitioners, a publication of the School’s Juvenile Rights Advocacy Project, which advises doctors on minors’ legal rights to obtain family planning services and abortions and offers a list of family planning providers in Massachusetts, including Planned Parenthood/Preterm Health Services of Greater Boston and Planned Parenthood of Central Massachusetts in Worcester, Mass.
-Both the Boston and the Worcester centers advertise “Abortion Services,” “Morning-After Pill (Emergency Contraception)” and “Birth Control.”
+The Boston College Law School (MA) website includes the booklet, Consent to Medical Treatment by Minors in Massachusetts: A Guide for Practitioners,3 a publication of the School’s Juvenile Rights Advocacy Project, which advises doctors on minors’ legal rights to obtain family planning services and abortions and offers a list of family planning providers in Massachusetts, including Planned Parenthood/Preterm Health Services of Greater Boston and Planned Parenthood of Central Massachusetts in Worcester, Mass.
+Both the Boston4 and the Worcester5 centers advertise “Abortion Services,” “Morning-After Pill (Emergency Contraception)” and “Birth Control.”
 Although the booklet was published in 2006 and exposed in The Cardinal Newman Society’s 2011 report on Catholic college associations with Planned Parenthood, it has not been removed from the School’s website and instead has been moved to a new URL.

-Through its student support services regarding sexual assault, Gonzaga University (WA) provides students a “community resource map” from the Spokane Crime Victim Service Center.
+Through its student support services regarding sexual assault, Gonzaga University (WA) provides students a “community resource map”11 from the Spokane Crime Victim Service Center.
 It refers students to Planned Parenthood for “health care” services.

 Update September 10, 2015: Links removed from site.